encomp/codenext_emojify/README.md

 4. Create the canvas and draw the bitmaps to it.
-Use the method [drawBitmap](https://developer.android.com/reference/android/graphics/Canvas#drawBitmap(android.graphics.Bitmap,%20android.graphics.Rect,%20android.graphics.RectF,%20android.graphics.Paint)) to draw the `emojiBitmap` on top of the face.
+Use the method [drawBitmap](https://developer.android.com/reference/android/graphics/Canvas#drawBitmap(android.graphics.Bitmap,%20android.graphics.Rect,%20android.graphics.RectF,%20android.graphics.Paint)) to draw the `emojiBitmap` on top of the face using the coordinates `emojiPositionX` and `emojiPositionY`.

 #### Rename the method `detectFaces()`
 1. Change the name of the mehtod [detectFaces()](https://github.com/encomp/codenext_emojify/blob/06-branch/app/src/main/java/com/google/codenext/emojify/bitmap/Emojifier.java#L34)